 Toilet Bowl Cleaner

 Sprinkle toilet bowl with baking soda, drizzle with vinegar, let soak for at least 30 minutes and scrub with toilet brush.

 Put ¼ cup borax in toilet bowl and let sit for at least 30 minutes.
 Swish with a toilet brush and then scrub.
-A few drops of pine oil can be added for increased disinfecting.
-(Note: some people are allergic to pine oil.)

 Tip: Let ingredients soak for a while to make for easy scrubbing, especially on persistent stains like toilet bowl rings.

 Pour baking soda down the drain and follow with vinegar.
 Cover and let sit for at least 30 minutes.
 Flush with boiling water.

 Tip: Prevent your shower from clogging by using a drain trap to catch hairs.